TeodorAnderson/SwatProject/README.md

 - Obesity rates for every country
 - Smoking rates for every country
 - Pollution levels / air quality indices in every country

+## Project Progress

+### Question 1a:

+**Completed**
+- Collect US county midpoint coordinate data
+- Collect nuclear plant data
+- Collect county-by-county cancer data
+- Clean datasets and combine for ML model
+- Run preliminary ML models (Lasso and Random Forest regressors) with each type of cancer as the target

+**In Progress**
+- Creating database for the ML data

+**Upcoming**
+- Attempt to create a neural network regression model for better results
+- Create visualizations/map in Tableau or JavaScript

+### Question 1b:

+**Completed**
+- Collect US county midpoint coordinate data
+- Collect fossil fuel plant data
+- Collect county-by-county cancer data
+- Clean datasets and combine for ML model
+- Run preliminary ML models (Lasso and Random Forest regressors) with each type of cancer as the target

+**In Progress**
+- Collecting county-by-county lung and cardiovascular disease data
+- Clean data
+- Add to existing dataset
+- Run ML models with new diseases as targets
+- Creating database for the ML data

+**Upcoming**
+- Refine models by removing unnecesary data
+- Attempt to create a neural network regression model for better results
+- Create visualizations/map in Tableau or JavaScript

+### Question 2:

+**Completed**

+**In Progress**
+- Collecting country socioeconomic/health data
+- Creating database for the ML data

+**Upcoming**
+- Clean data and combine into one database for ML model
+- Run preliminary ML models
+- Attempt to create a neural network regression model for better results
+- Create visualizations/map in Tableau or JavaScript